ramcarreno/chatscroll/README.md

 **ChatScroll** is a lightweight dashboard for analyzing WhatsApp chats.
 It parses a previously exported `.txt` chat file and shows stats for the whole chat and individual users.
-It also includes a search functionality and local LLM support via Ollama, so you can ask any questions about your chat—and all completely offline!
+It also includes a search functionality and local LLM support via Ollama, so you can ask any questions about your chat—and all completely offline, meaning your data stays in your device!

 ## Installation